 - Can someone accompany a student to a conduct conference?

 Students may be accompanied by any person of their choosing to a regular conduct conference with a case manager.
-The student is expected to speak on his or her own behalf and parents, family members, advisers or attorneys may not disrupt proceedings or speak on behalf of the students.
+The student is expected to speak on their own behalf and parents, family members, advisers or attorneys may not disrupt proceedings or speak on behalf of the students.
 Please call ahead if someone will be accompanying a student to a conference, so arrangements can be made for space.
-In regard to hearings, individuals who are not part of the University community (holders of a valid PSU ID card) may not be present at a hearing, however, parents may wait outside the hearing room for the duration of the hearing if they wish.
+In regard to hearings, individuals who are not part of the University community (holders of a valid PSU ID card) may not be present at a hearing, however, parents/guardians may wait outside the hearing room for the duration of the hearing if they wish.

 - As a parent or guardian, how can I best support my student through this process?

 The best response to your student's misconduct is to be supportive while encouraging them to accept accountability for their decisions and actions.
 You may want to advocate for your student by helping them seek any and all resources at Penn State that may be helpful to them.
-Additionally, your student would be best served by being allowed to make his or her own decisions and arrangements in the resolution of the conduct process.
+Additionally, your student would be best served by being allowed to make their own decisions and arrangements in the resolution of the conduct process.
 This means letting them set their own appointments, ask their own questions, and collecting all the important information they need to complete their sanctions and avoid future misconduct.
 When family members and guardians intervene on the student's behalf, it is not generally educational for the student, nor is it an effective or efficient way to move through the conduct process.